-A few minutes and a couple of clicks, that’s all it takes to set up a cloud account.
+A few minutes and a couple of clicks is all it takes to set up a cloud account.
 You may not even think twice before signing up for cloud applications such as Gmail or Azure.
 But are you ignoring security in the process?
 Do you know where your data is stored or who can access it?
-No doubt, cloud services are easy to set up, but they also increase security vulnerabilities.
+Cloud services are easy to set up and convenient to use, but they also increase security vulnerabilities.

-In this article, we’ve explained the key cloud security risks you should be aware of and suggested ways to overcome them.
-But first, let’s take a quick look at some basics of cloud computing.
+In this article, we’ll look at the basics of cloud computing, explain key cloud security risks you should be aware of, and suggest ways to overcome them.

 Cloud computing is the delivery of software applications and IT resources (e.g., servers, networks, storage, processing power, data centers) over the internet.
 Simply put, you rent IT tools and services from a cloud service provider (CSP) instead of buying and maintaining them yourself.
 The CSP is responsible for upgrades or maintenance, and you pay a fixed subscription fee (usually monthly or annually) for the services you use.

 You can either opt for public cloud or private cloud services.
 In the former, you share a set of cloud resources with other businesses or cloud users, while in the latter, you have access to dedicated resources.
 Private cloud services are costlier, as the CSP provides dedicated services for your business.

 Software-as-a-Service (SaaS): In this model, third-party vendors deliver software applications over the internet.
 You don't have to install the cloud application on your computer and can access it online by logging into your account.
 G-Suite and Dropbox are some examples of SaaS.

 Infrastructure-as-a-Service (IaaS): In this model, vendors deliver IT infrastructure services such as servers, data center, storage, virtualization, and networking over the internet.
 IaaS services are a cost-effective alternative to physical hardware and IT infrastructure.
 Microsoft Azure and AWS are some examples of IaaS.